 - The SPED and gen ed teacher(s) need to meet together to look at the IEP goals, accommodations, interventions and plan for assessing and grading.

-- In the areas where the student is receiving 1’s, what needs to be considered in terms of accommodations during instruction and during assessment based on the specific standards and in regard to the student’s needs on the IEP?
+- In the areas where the student is receiving 1’s, consideration needs to be given to accommodations during instruction and during assessment based on the specific standards and in regard to the student’s needs outlined on the IEP.